webwallet/api-old/README.md

 - API Overview

 ## Introduction
   The Web is made of links, but money isn't, yet.
 If links are so useful for referencing different kinds of information such as articles, photos and videos, why aren't they used to reference and enable interactions with money?

   Money is a social technology that arose from debt (not from barter), and therefore it is just information about what we owe each other.
-Using public key cryptography and Web technologies, this information can be generated with a computer, referenced using URLs and sent over the Internet like any instant message or email.
+Using public key cryptography and web technologies, this information about debts can be generated with a computer, referenced using URLs and sent over the Internet like any instant message or email.

   The WebWallet API is a proposal for the creation, communication and processing of such information on the Web.

 ### Definitions
   - **WebWallet**